Skip to main content

 Crater Lake

 You’ve made it to Oregon, and your first notable stop is at none other than the great Crater Lake National Park.
-The shimmering body of water known as Crater Lake fills the caldera of Mount Mazama and covers a gaping hole left by one of the earth’s largest eruptions in 8,000 years.
+The glistening lake known as Crater Lake fills Mount Mazama's caldera, enveloping a massive chasm created by one of the planet's biggest eruptions in 8,000 years.
 Not only that, but Crater is also the deepest lake in the United States, offering 360-degree views that’ll captivate just about anyone.

 While Crater Lake is the main attraction at the park along the Volcanic Legacy Scenic Byway, it only occupies about 10 percent of the entirety of its premises.
 Beyond the lake, old-growth forests blanket the landscape, and trees shelter a wide array of wildlife including black bears, mountain lions, elk, and spotted owls.
 Explore the numerous hiking trails and campgrounds, and keep an eye out for the wildlife lurking in the shadows of the towering trees—you might have an encounter with nature that’ll change you forever.